Tim Hartley: Background

 Hartley was born in Warrington, Cheshire, England, he was a pupil at Bedford High School, Leigh, after retiring at 24 has since been a P.E.
-Teacher and as of now 2020 works in Turnkey construction in hospitals.
+Teacher and as of now 2020 works in hospital pre installations.

 Club career

 Hartley made his début for Salford City Reds aged 18 against the Leeds Rhinos.
 After 2 Seasons was part of a Transfer fee to Harlequins Rl under Tony Rea.
 Then played for Halifax, Widnes and Leigh in the championship winning the Northern Rail cup in 2009.